 Learning, gaining knowledge, only emerges from uncertainty.
 Learning reduces ambivalence, filling in the gaps.
 In the process, we must tolerate the uncertainty to allow ideas to germinate.
 With a careful balance of search and acceptance, we move forward without simpleminded acceptance, or constant doubt.
 (Claxton, 1999, Pg.
 6)

-People that claim to absolute certainty are dangerous.
-The certainty gives rise to dogmatism and fanaticism, encouraging blind acceptance.
+People that claim to have absolute certainty are dangerous.
+The certainty gives rise to dogmatism and fanaticism, demanding blind acceptance.
 These mindsets invite violence.
-Upon righteous convictions, many ills have stained the mother earth.
+Upon righteous convictions, many ills have stained mother earth.
 We see the blatant acts of the fools in our own country.
-Any political deviation from a narrow-minded view, ignites hatred, threatening letters, and violent confrontations.
+These claims to certainty don't allow for any political deviation from the narrow-minded view without igniting hatred, spawning threatening letters, and violent confrontations.

 We can be committed to a cause without certainty.
-Rollo May states, “commitment is healthiest when it is not without doubts, but in spite of doubts.”
-(May, 1994).
-Committed to a cause with all our heart, while at the same moment able to have doubts and hear opposing arguments isn’t a contradiction.
-We show our respect for the complexity of truth.
+Rollo May states, “commitment is healthiest when it is not without doubts, but in spite of doubts” (May, 1994).
+Commitment to a cause while still able to entertain doubts and listen to opposing arguments isn’t a contradiction.
+Our willingness to listen shows respect for the complexity of truth.
 Other morals remain active and can intervene when we see the harm of our cause.
 Lies by the leaders still appear as lies instead of contested with foolish arguments.

 Come join me in the pools of uncertainty and open your minds for more than the same worn out arguments expected to be received without skepticism.
 Those whose views differ may not be as stupid as we think, to be dismissed as unenlightened, for hidden in their thoughts may be knowledge we refuse to see.

 Please support Flourishing Life Society with a social media share or by visiting a link: